electric-sql/pglite/docs/docs/api.md

 Result objects have the following properties:

 - `rows: Row<T>[]`<br />
-  The rows retuned by the query
+  The rows retuned by the query.

 - `affectedRows?: number` <br />
   Count of the rows affected by the query.
 Note, this is *not* the count of rows returned, it is the number or rows in the database changed by the query.